HarvardMapCollection/tutorials/qgis/clip/index.md

 ### Create a buffer

-To solve the problem of the randomly overlapping borderlines on the two datasets, we could adjust these manually.
+To solve the problem of the randomly overlapping borderlines on the two datasets, we could adjust the extents of one of the layers manually.
 That, however, would take a really long time, and we might not even be sure we found all the errors.

 Another approach is to create a small buffer around the clipping datasets (the city of Cambridge boundary) to make it a little bit bigger than the extent of the Cambridge tracts.
 That way, if we run a function to extract all census features from within the city boundary, we will know all of the features will truly fall within that boundary.